30017 - FINANZA AZIENDALE / CORPORATE FINANCE

 NOT ATTENDING STUDENTS

-In addition to the Course manual, also business cases and exercises available on the Bboard platform are included in the exam material.
+The evaluation for non-attending students will take place through a single test in written form on the entire course program.
+In addition to the Course textbook, also business cases and exercises available on the Bboard platform part of the exam material.

 Teaching materials